Skip to main content

 Proceed

-Once connected, click Next to continue to sync configuration.
+Once connected, click Next to continue to the permission check.

 Configure what data to sync from Autotask and set up automatic contact import.